nathan-gs/nathan-gs.github.com/_posts/2019-04-19-using-jekyll-and-nix-to-blog.md

 layout: post
 title: Using Jekyll and Nix to blog
 tags:
- - nixos
- - jekyll
- - nix
+ - NixOS
- - github pages
+ - Web Development
- - github
+ - Jekyll

 excerpt: >
    For my blogging I use [Jekyll](https://jekyllrb.com) and [Nix](https://nixos.org/nix), hosted on [Github Pages](https://pages.github.com/).
 Now that we have a working Nix on Windows setup, we can start to blog.